fastrgv/Reliquarium/README.md

 	gnureliq.sh

-or

-	bin/gnu/tombX

-	or cd to bin/gnu and then type:
+	or cd to bin/gnu/, then type:

-	tombX
+	tombX or reliquarium

 to start the game.

 Linux users with "wine" installed can run the Windows executables under "wine".
 Here are examples that work on my linux machine:

-	wine bin/win/reliquarium.exe

-	wine bin/win/tombX.exe

 	cd bin/win/

 	wine tombX
+	or
+	wine reliquarium